-What is Sexuality?
+What is sexual health?

 - Awareness, acceptance of and comfort with one’s own body; physiological and psychological enjoyment of one’s own body and the bodies of others.

 - The ability and need to experience emotional closeness to another human being and have it returned.

 - A sense of gender identity or expression that is anywhere from male to female or somewhere in between.

 - Attitudes and behaviors related to producing children, care and maintenance of sex and reproductive organs, and health outcomes of sexual behavior.